 The pituitary gland can become disturbed and make too much or too little of a hormone.
 It can also be the site of a tumour, which can cause problems by squashing the surrounding brain tissue.
-Most tumours in the pituitary gland are benign and only cause problems when they change hormone levels or take up too much space.
+Most tumours in the pituitary gland are not cancerous and only cause problems when they change hormone levels or take up too much space.

 Here are some of the more common pituitary conditions.

 - Hyperprolactinaemia (too much prolactin in the blood).
 It can be caused by a tumour on the pituitary gland.
-A woman with hyperprolactinaemia might notice her periods becoming lighter or stopping, might have difficulty getting pregnant and can also lead to lactating (producing breast milk).
+A woman with hyperprolactinaemia might notice her periods becoming lighter or stopping, might have difficulty getting pregnant and may also start lactating (producing breast milk).
 A man with hyperprolactinaemia might have difficulty getting erections, develop swollen breasts and have less body hair.

 - Growth hormone deficiency — this can be caused when the pituitary gland does not produce enough growth hormone, sometimes due to a tumour, damage to the pituitary or abnormal development of the pituitary.
 It can delay children’s growth and lead to a child being shorter in height than expected.
 In adults, the symptoms of growth hormone deficiency include fatigue, weak muscles and bones, excess weight, anxiety, mood problems or sleep problems.

 - Hypopituitarism — this is a deficiency of all the pituitary hormones and causes many different symptoms.